elnabo/haxeui-xwt/README.md

 ## Installation

 * `haxeui-xwt` has a dependency to [`haxeui-core`](https://github.com/haxeui/haxeui-core), and so that too must be installed.
-* You will also need a copy of the `Xwt` libraries which can be obtained [here](https://github.com/mono/xwt).
-  The easiest way to install and setup the libraries is to follow the instructions [here](https://github.com/mono/xwt).

 Eventually all these libs will become haxelibs, however, currently in their alpha form they do not even contain a `haxelib.json` file
 (for dependencies, etc) and therefore can only be used by downloading the source and using the `haxelib dev` command or by directly